pranavv1210/Personal-Portfolio-Website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Pranav V's Portfolio
+This is a personal portfolio website for Pranav V, an emerging AIML Engineer, showcasing projects, skills, and contact information.
+The project is built using React and bootstrapped with Create React App.
+Features

+About Me: Learn about Pranav V, a 21-year-old AI/ML enthusiast from Bengaluru, pursuing a B.E. in Artificial Intelligence and Machine Learning at CMR Institute of Technology.
+My Works: Explore projects built with technologies like Python, JavaScript, React, TensorFlow, Node.js, SQL, Git, and AWS.
+Reach Me: Connect via email, phone, Instagram, LinkedIn, and YouTube.
+Resume: Download Pranav's resume directly from the site.
+Interactive UI: Features animated effects using Framer Motion, a dynamic menu, and a dock for navigation.

+Available Scripts
+In the project directory, you can run: npm start
+Runs the app in development mode.Open http://localhost:3000 to view it in your browser.The page will reload when you make changes, and lint errors will appear in the console. npm test
+Launches the test runner in interactive watch mode.See the section on running tests for more information. npm run build
+Builds the app for production to the build folder.It bundles React in production mode and optimizes the build for the best performance.
+The build is minified, and filenames include hashes.Your app is ready to be deployed!See the section on deployment for more information. npm run eject
+Note: This is a one-way operation.
+Once you eject, you can't go back!If you're not satisfied with the build tool and configuration choices, you can eject to gain full control over dependencies (Webpack, Babel, ESLint, etc.).
+All commands except eject will still work, but they will point to the copied scripts for customization.
+Project Setup

+Clone the repository:  git clone https://github.com/<your-username>/<your-repo-name>.git

+Install dependencies:  npm install

+Run the app:  npm start

+Technologies Used

+React: For building the user interface.
+Framer Motion: For animations and transitions.
+React Icons: For social media and skill icons.
+Tailwind CSS (assumed for styling based on React guidelines): For responsive design.
+Create React App: For project setup and configuration.

+Learn More

+Create React App Documentation
+React Documentation
+Code Splitting
+Analyzing the Bundle Size
+Making a Progressive Web App
+Advanced Configuration
+Deployment
+Troubleshooting npm run build Fails to Minify

+Copyright
+© 2025 Pranav V. All rights reserved.